 Of Course, You Need Fabric, Too

 I decided that, with the options of fabric types on the pattern envelope, that I would probably go with the shinier option of satin.
 Now, with my measurements, my size would call for around 10 yards of fabric…not including enough to make a whole second skirt.
-So, if you don’t find fabric that is cost efficient, this is going to be an experience costume.
+So, if you don’t find a fabric that is cost-efficient, this is going to be an expensive costume.
 I, however, think I found the jackpot on Amazon…

 Not to mention, you also need to acquire things like elastic and boning and the such, but mostly all of this you can use coupons for at your local craft stores because they’re normally regularly priced products.